Reed-CompBio/spras/docs/tutorial/beginner.rst

 - Set up the SPRAS software environment
 - Explore the folder structure and understand how inputs, configurations, and outputs are organized
 - Configure and run a pathway reconstruction algorithm on a provided dataset
-- Enable post-analysis steps to generate post analysis information (summary statistics and Cytoscape visualizations)
+- Enable post-analysis steps to generate post analysis information

 Step 0: Clone the SPRAS repository, set up the environment, and run Docker